 In addition to the “pop-up” studios, the entrance gallery will include Handoff: Weaving in Space.
 This site-specific project, conceived by Christine Sciulli and Bastienne Schmidt, takes on the tradition of the Exquisite Corpse as a collaborative action drawing-in-space, constructed and manufactured in-situ with ropes, threads and textiles.
 Referencing the drawing-in-space tradition of Eva Hesse, Sheila Hicks, and Fred Sandback, invited artists will engage their own practice in a ricocheting handoff to create a three-dimensional drawing – weaving and subsuming their contributions during the seven weeks of the exhibition to generate a large-scale spatial installation completed by the show’s closing.
 This piece invites discussion of conventional notions of authorship to explore the contemporary necessity of collective making.

-“Handoff” artists include Louise Eastman, LoVid, Sabra Moon Elliot, Saskia Friedrich, Toni Ross, Bastienne Schmidt, Christine Sciulli, Morgana Tetherow-Keller, Virva Hinnemo, and Almond Zigmund.
+“Handoff” artists include Louise Eastman, Sabra Moon Elliot, Saskia Friedrich, LoVid, Toni Ross, Bastienne Schmidt, Christine Sciulli, Morgana Tetherow-Keller, Virva Hinnemo and Almond Zigmund.

 TAKEOVER!
-Hangouts: Every Thursday, February 14 through March 21 | 6-8 PM | FREE
+Hangouts: Every Thursday through April 11 | 6-8 PM | FREE

-KIDS STUDIO @SAC: Drawing with Paton Miller: Saturday, March 2 | 3-4:30 PM | $20 ($15 for Friends of SAC)
+KIDS STUDIO @SAC: Drawing with Paton Miller: Saturday, April 13 | 3-4:30 PM | Ages 8-15 | All Levels | $20 ($15 for Friends of SAC)

 Closing Day TAKEOVER!
-Gallery Tour & Champagne Toast: Sunday, March 24 | 12:30 PM | FREE
+Gallery Tour & Champagne Reception: Sunday, April 14 | 12:30 PM | FREE